Our Methodology

 📚 Supporting research: Shute, V. J. (2008).
 Focus on formative feedback.
 Review of Educational Research, 78(1), 153–189.
 [Link]

-DictaLearn offers three practice modes—Read Aloud (pronunciation), Repeat Audio (fluency and accent), and Type Audio (listening comprehension).
+DictaLearn offers three practice modes: Read Aloud (pronunciation), Repeat Audio (fluency and accent), and Type Audio (listening comprehension).
 While designed intuitively to target different skills, this varied approach aligns with research showing that multimodal learning can improve retention and transfer.

-📚 Mayer, R. E. (2009).
+📚 Supporting research: Mayer, R. E. (2009).
+Multimedia Learning (2nd ed.).
 Cambridge University Press.
+[Link]

 DictaLearn uses industry-standard automatic speech recognition (ASR) technology to analyze pronunciation: